Won the Lottery? Do These 10 Things Before You Claim

 Protect Your Privacy

 Consider staying anonymous if it is allowed by your state.
-Currently, eight states give winners the option to remain totally anonymous: Delaware, Kansas, Maryland, North Dakota, Ohio, South Carolina, Texas and Wyoming.
+Currently, nine states give winners the option to remain totally anonymous: Delaware, Kansas, Maryland, New Jersey, North Dakota, Ohio, South Carolina, Texas and Wyoming.

 In March 2019, the winner of the $1.5 billion Mega Millions jackpot in South Carolina chose to remain anonymous and had a lawyer claim the prize on her behalf.

 In Virginia, you can remain anonymous if you win $10 million or more.
 In West Virginia you can keep your identity private if you win $1 million or above - but there's a catch: you need to give 5% of your winnings to the state lottery fund!

 Other states allow winners to claim through a trust or limited liability company, in which case your personal details will not be made public.